dargem/BabbleFish/README.md

-Translation pipeline integrating RAG for glossary creation and translation memory
+Translation pipeline integrating RAG for glossary creation and translation memory.
+WIP Inspired by graphiti and renard, aims to use less LLM calls than graphiti for better speed and cost through, purpose built for fiction